This article is brought to you by Aura.

 How the scam works:

 A scammer posts a fake job offer, perhaps even for a legitimate company.
-Once you apply, the recruiter asks you for personal data, such as your Social Security number (SSN), bank account information, or a credit report.
+Once you apply, the fake recruiter asks you for personal data, such as your Social Security number (SSN), bank account information, or a credit report.

 But there is no job — it’s a ruse to steal your identity or commit other kinds of fraud later on.
 Once accessing your information, the scammer may disappear or attempt a work equipment scam next (see below).